Tattoo #2 - Thailand: Embracing Rule #1 in Bangkok

 Right after getting my first tattoo in India to mark the beginning of this wild journey, my second stop was Bangkok, Thailand.
 I’d just wrapped up some meaningful charity work and was ready to take a “vacation within a vacation.”
 Bangkok felt like the perfect place to let loose, and I couldn’t wait to dive into the chaos, the culture, and the nightlife.

 Before I even touched down in Thailand, I knew what tattoo I wanted.
 One of my favorite movie series is The Hangover, and just like the crew in the film, I’ve had my fair share of ridiculous moments.
-During my time in the military, I had a full-on Hangover experience—partied hard in Vegas and somehow woke up in Tijuana.
+During my time in the military, I had a full-on Hangover experience.
+Partied so hard in Las Vegas and somehow woke up in Tijuana.
 But hey, that story’s for another blog post.

 Bangkok was all about fun this time around.
 I spent a few weeks partying, sightseeing, and just enjoying life.
 I decided to go with a smaller tattoo so it could heal quickly and not interfere with my plans to hit up the islands and beaches afterward.
 I wasn’t about to miss crystal-clear water and Thai island sunsets.

-When I thought about Thailand and what stuck with me, it was the Bangkok energy—wild, unapologetic, and alive.
+When I thought about Thailand, what stuck with me was the energy of Bangkok.
+It’s wild, unapologetic, and alive.
 And of course, I couldn’t help but think of The Hangover Part II again.
 Last time I was here, I steered clear of anything and everything that even resembled the movie’s infamous scenes.
 I’m a simple, straight man.
 But that doesn’t mean I’m not open-minded.

 The truth is, travel has changed me.
-The more I see of the world, the more I realize how little value there is in judging others.
+The more I saw the world, the more I realized how little value there is in judging others.
 I used to hold tight to some rigid beliefs, especially growing up Pentecostal, preaching in churches all over the Caribbean as a teenager.
 But I’ve learned to live and let live over time, especially post-military.
 That shift didn’t come easily.
 I used to be uncomfortable around trans people or anything that challenged my upbringing.
 Now?
-I don’t care what people do—as long as they’re not hurting anyone, I say live your life.
+I don’t care what people do.
+I say live your life as long as they’re not hurting anyone.
 I fought for that freedom and honor it by respecting everyone’s right to be themselves.

 That’s where the tattoo idea came from.